All inclusive Delos & Rhenia Islands tour up to 12 pax (free transportation)

 Moving to Rhenia: Swimming and Snorkeling

 After soaking in Delos’ history, it’s back on the boat for the short sail to Rhenia, an uninhabited island known for its crystal-clear waters and peaceful vibe.
-This stop is perfect for those who love water activities.
+This stop is great for those who love water activities.
 You’ll have roughly 1.5 hours here, giving plenty of time to swim, snorkel (equipment provided), and relax on the boat.

 The water at Rhenia is consistently praised for its clarity—reviewers mention snorkeling gear works well, although some note that fins aren’t provided, so bring your own if you want a more active swim.
 The environment is quiet and serene, a nice contrast to the busier parts of Mykonos.